The Blessing and Introduction of Newborn Babies into the Family and Community

-Typically, Jewish parents give their baby a secular name as well as a Hebrew name to express their child’s individuality and unique personality.
+Parents give their baby a secular name as well as a Hebrew name to express their child’s individuality and unique personality.
 We honor in loving memory to the generations from their family tree.
 We remember those family members in life and in our hearts always.
-It is this name that will be used at his/her Bar/Bat Mitzvah, religious rituals and ceremonies, marriage, and is the one that will ultimately be passed down to future generations.
+It is this name that will be used during rituals, ceremonies, marriage, and can be passed down to future generations.

-For a baby boy, the naming ceremony is referred to as Bris or Brit Milah and usually takes place at a private home eight days following birth as part of the Jewish Ritual Circumcision Naming Ceremony.
+For a baby boy, the naming ceremony is referred to as Bris or Brit Milah.
+It takes place at a private home eight days following birth as part of the Jewish Ritual Circumcision Naming Ceremony.
 There are two ceremonies for our sons to be blessed.
 For parents that are choosing no bris, there is the Brit Shalom.